 On an otherwise quiet street near the Stadium SkyTrain station, Chambar (562 Beatty St., 604-879-7119) is the star attraction of what's actually a mini-empire of wonderful Vancouver foodie attractions.
 Chambar itself is a sophisticated Belgian restaurant turning out superb, creatively rendered treats like spiced veal cheeks with pine-nut and arugula canneloni, moules frites Congolaise style with tomato-coconut cream and smoked chili, and pan-roasted sablefish with chickpea and zucchini charmoula, olive-mint-parsley salad, and sumac-lemon vinaigrette.
 But there's also the adjacent Dirty Apron cooking school and cookery shop and the Cafe Medina breakfast-lunch spot (there's also brunch on weekends) serving similarly fantastic food.

 As you can probably sense from the menu examples cited above, Chambar isn't serving your usual old-world Belgian cuisine.
-This is a modern take on Belgian food, with plenty of influences Africa and other parts of the world (many with ties to...
-Belgium's checkered Colonial past).
-There's also a memorable list of distinctive cocktails, an extensive selection of Belgian beers (Tripels, Trappistes, Lambics, and so on), and one of the more enticing dessert selections in Vancouver - the milk-chocolate and lavender pot de creme with dark-chocolate praline-filled biscuits and orange-scented tuile is rather amazing.
+This is a modern take on Belgian food, with plenty of influences Africa and other parts of the world (many with ties to Belgium's checkered Colonial past).
+There's also a memorable list of distinctive cocktails, an extensive selection of Belgian beers (Tripels, Trappistes, Lambics, and so on), and one of the more enticing dessert selections in Vancouver, the milk-chocolate and lavender pot de creme with dark-chocolate praline-filled biscuits and orange-scented tuile is rather amazing.

-Chambar is intimate and extremely popular, so it's prudent to book well ahead - the crowd tends toward the see-and-be-seen set, so you might dress a little for this one, too (not formally, just in smart threads).
+Chambar is intimate and extremely popular, so it's prudent to book well ahead, the crowd tends toward the see-and-be-seen set, so you might dress a little for this one, too (not formally, just in smart threads).

-Commercial Drive's long-running Bump N Grind Cafe (916 Commercial Dr., 604-569-3362) captures the alternative, bohemian vibe of this east side Vancouver neighborhood - it's generally packed with a mix of artists, students, lesbians and gays, and local hipsters throughout the day (it closes at 6 pm each evening).
+Commercial Drive's long-running Bump N Grind Cafe (916 Commercial Dr., 604-569-3362) captures the alternative, bohemian vibe of this east side Vancouver neighborhood, it's generally packed with a mix of artists, students, lesbians and gays, and local hipsters throughout the day (it closes at 6 pm each evening).
 The baristas here know what their doing, doling out perfect espressos, macchiatos, lattes, and fine organic coffees from the high-tech Clover brewing system.

-The Alibi Room's (157 Alexander St., 604-623-3383) slightly off-the-beaten-path location and setting inside a vintage brick building with high windows, hardwood floors, and both individual and communal wooden tables are a big part of its charm.
-This welcoming, eclectic spot near the rail tracks and industrial port on the edge of Gastown is a relaxed, contemporary space - really a 21st-century take on the old-world neighborhood tavern concept.
-At the Alibi you'll find one of Vancouver's best selections of beer on tap, plus interesting bottled ciders and beers from all over the world (but emphasis is on Pacific Northwest).
+The Alibi Room's (157 Alexander St., 604-623-3383) slightly off-the-beaten-path location and set inside a vintage brick building with high windows, hardwood floors, and both individual and communal wooden tables are a big part of its charm.
+This welcoming, eclectic spot near the rail tracks and industrial port on the edge of Gastown is a relaxed, contemporary space, really a 21st-century take on the old-world neighborhood tavern concept.
+At the Alibi you'll find one of Vancouver's best selections of beer on tap, plus interesting bottled ciders and beers from all over the world (but the emphasis is on Pacific Northwest).
 If you're a fan of fine-crafted, artisan beers, you shouldn't miss this place, which also has an extensive list of B.C. wines, a fun cocktail list, and terrific gastro-pub-inspired food (Canadian cheese plates, mushroom-hazelnut pate with truffle oil, Chinatown noodle bowls, barbecue pork-belly sandwiches).